Valeriaposty/Valeriaposty/README.md

 - 👋 Hi, I’m @Valeriaposty
-- :computer: :microscope:I’m interested in Bioinformatics and Computational biology
+- :computer: :microscope:I'm a Data Scientist,specialized in Python and Natural Language Processing (NLP)
-- 🌱 I’m currently learning Python language
+- 🌱 I’m currently working with Python language
 - 💞️ I’m looking to collaborate on some python projects
 - 📫 How to reach me : valeria.postiglione.98@gmail.com